helm/helm-www/docs/content/developing-charts/charts.md

 +++
-title = "Developing Charts"
+title = "Intro to Charts"
-weight = "7"
+weight = "1"

-tags = ["charts", "example", "intro", "structure", "format"] section = "using-helm" categories = ["using-helm"] type = "page"
+tags = ["charts", "example", "intro", "structure", "format"] section = "developing-charts" categories = ["developing-charts"] type = "page"

-slug = "developing-charts"
+slug = "intro-charts"

 [menu.main]
-  url = "developing-charts"
+  url = "intro"
-  parent = "using-helm"
+  parent = "developing-charts"

 +++

 # Charts

 Helm uses a packaging format called _charts_.
 A chart is a collection of files that describe a related set of Kubernetes resources.
 A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.